 The best countries for expats have been ranked by InterNations as part of their annual Expat Insider survey.
 We take a look at the results.

-Now in its fourth year, the Expat Insider survey is the largest of its kind.
-InterNations draws on its 2.8 million members and surveys over 12,500 people from 166 nationalities living in 188 countries or territories.
+Now in its fifth year, the Expat Insider survey is the largest of its kind.
+InterNations draws on its 3.2 million members and surveys over 18,000 expats people from 178 nationalities living in 187 countries or territories.

 - Find remote jobs at companies genuinely committed to remote working

-InterNations uses its members’ answers to rank 65 destinations on how expat residents feel towards their home away home.
-The survey uses 40 individual factors that influence an expat’s experience of living in a foreign country including safety and security, family life, finances, travel and transport options, ease of settling in and average working hours.
+InterNations uses its members’ answers to rank 68 destinations on how expat residents feel towards their home away from home.
+The survey uses 48 individual factors that influence an expat’s experience of living in a foreign country including safety and security, family life, finances, travel and transport options, ease of settling in and average working hours.

 Best and the worst countries for expats

-Bahrain, Costa Rica and Mexico have been ranked as the three best countries for expats in 2017.
+Bahrain, Taiwan and Ecuador have been ranked as the three best countries for expats in 2018.
 Bahrain received high scores for making expats feel at home and is popular with expat families.
-Costa Rica has been ranked second with expats citing a high quality of life thanks to a warm welcome and tranquil lifestyle.
+Taiwan, up from fourth in 2017, has been ranked second with expats citing a high quality of life thanks to affordable healthcare and good transportation infrastructure.

-While there has been a lot of change at the top of the ranking, at the bottom it’s the usual suspects.
-Ongoing financial problems in Greece mean it is ranked as the worst country for expats.
+While there has been change at the top of the ranking, at the bottom it’s the usual suspects.
+Seven out of the 10 worst-rated countries were already in the bottom 10 in 2017.

-The Expat Insider survey was conducted by InterNations during February and March 2017.
-Participants were asked to assess up to 43 factors concerning various aspects of life abroad on a scale of one to seven.
+Participants were asked to assess up to 48 factors concerning various aspects of life abroad on a scale of one to seven.
 The mean values were then calculated to create the below ranking of the best countries for expats.